functionland/docs/docs/index.md

 ---
 # Welcome to Functionland

 Functionland was founded on a core set of Web3 principles.
-At the heart of these principles is a simple premise: <b>Every human being has the right to own his or her own.</b>
+At the heart of these principles is a simple premise: <b>Every human being has the right to own his or her own data.</b>

-We set out to build a better future around this simple premis.
+We set out to build a better future around this simple premise.
 We started by developing an app that liberates a set of "own data" we think is particularly important to people: personal home photos and video.

 We developed [Fotos](https://github.com/functionland/fotos) as a Web3 alternative to available photo and video sharing and backup applications.

 But while developing Fotos, we realized there are still many pieces missing from the Web3 stack; pieces that are necessary to achieving the better future we envision.

-## What we realized:
+What we realized:

 There is currently no single chain agnostic token we can use to pay for decentralized infrastructure or software services.